percona/k8spxc-docs/docs/replication.md

 !!! note

-    If the cluster is outside of Kubernetes and is not under the Operator’s control, [the appropriate user with necessary permissions](https://dev.mysql.com/doc/refman/8.0/en/replication-asynchronous-connection-failover.html) should be created manually.
+    If the Replica cluster is not a clone of the original one (for example, it's outside of Kubernetes and is not under the Operator’s control) [the appropriate user with necessary permissions](https://dev.mysql.com/doc/refman/8.0/en/replication-asynchronous-connection-failover.html) should be created manually.

-You can change a password for this user as follows:
+If you need you can change a password for this user as follows:

 === "in Linux"